Share

 - Distance the old hive and wait 15 days for remaining larvae to emerge, then shake the newborns into the Primal Bee hive.

-- Or, if there's risk of high Varroa or disease contamination, abandon the frames entirely.
+- Or, if there's risk of high Varroa or disease contamination, freeze the old frames or discard entirely.

 → Full step-by-step: Transferring from Langstroth → PB